Why Is Sleep Important? Benefits Of Getting Enough Rest

 Low-quality sleep impairs muscle recovery and fat loss

 Sleep is also associated with muscle recovery.
 When you don’t sleep well, your hormones are impacted: Your testosterone and growth hormone levels drop, impairing your protein synthesis, thus limiting the ability to build more muscle.
 At the same time, your cortisol goes up, promoting fat storage and activating muscle degradation pathways that break down your hard-earned lean mass.
 It’s been said that short periods of sleep deprivation (less than a week) “can compromise glucose metabolism, reduce insulin sensitivity, and impair muscle function.”
 In short, restricting your body of sleep — even for only a few days — may lay the groundwork for future chronic health issues, including obesity and neuromuscular disease.

 If you exercise regularly, aim for between seven and nine hours of high-quality sleep a night.
 Those who get an adequate amount of sleep may experience improved athletic performance and a reduced risk of injury and illness.

 Deep sleep helps you live longer and better

-- Consistent sleep deprivation (either low quality sleep or fewer than seven hours a night) increases your overall risk of death by about 25 percent.
+Getting fewer than six hours of sleep a night may also increase your risk of heart attack and diabetes, and consistent sleep deprivation (either low-quality sleep or fewer than seven hours a night) may increase your overall risk of death by about 25 percent.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!